jeffnyman/lucid-jvm/README.md

 There are a series of JUnit and TestNG unit tests, written for both Java (`JUnitDemoTest`, `TestNGDemoTest`) and Groovy (`JUnitDemoGroovyTest`, `TestNGDemoGroovyTest`).
 These are in place so that I can continue to experiment with reporting as well as making sure that all execution remains the same across JVM languages.
 I'm currently putting much less emphasis on Scala and no emphasis at all on Clojure.

-I have included some generic Spock material, in the form of a test (`SpockBasicTest`) and a spec (`SpockBasicSpec`).
+I have included some generic Spock material, in the form of a test (`SpockBasicTest`) and two specs (`SpockBasicSpec`, `LifecycleSpec`).
 These are executed by JUnit and it's not clear to me how to effectively run them via TestNG.
+I also have a text adventure parser application written in Java (`Parser`, `Command`) that is tested via Spock and Groovy (`ParserActionsSpec`, `ParserSpec`).

 ## Execution